-- (1) The site is in the rural zone (intensive agriculture precinct) and is surrounded by other rural lots. - (2) The proposal is identified as code assessable against reconfiguring a lot (boundary realignment) and associated operational works - (3) The proposed also requires assessment against the following overlay codes- - (a) Flood hazard overlay code; - (b) Bushfire hazard overlay code; and - (c) Natural features and resources overlay code - (4) In accordance with s60(2) of the Planning Act 2016, to the extent the application involves development that requires code assessment, the Council- - (a) must decide to approve the application to the extent the development complies with all of the assessment benchmarks; - (b) may decide to approve the application even if the development does not comply with some of the assessment benchmarks; and - (c) may, to the extent the development does not comply with some or all the assessment benchmarks, decide to refuse the application only if compliance cannot be achieved by imposing development conditions.
+- (1) The site is in the rural zone (intensive agriculture precinct) and is surrounded by other rural lots. - (2) The proposal is identified as code assessable against reconfiguring a lot (boundary realignment) and associated operational works - (3) The proposed also requires assessment against the following overlay code- - (a) Bushfire hazard overlay code; and - (b) Natural features or resources overlay code. - (4) In accordance with s60(2) of the Planning Act 2016, to the extent the application involves development that requires code assessment, the Council- - (a) must decide to approve the application to the extent the development complies with all of the assessment benchmarks; - (b) may decide to approve the application even if the development does not comply with some of the assessment benchmarks; and - (c) may, to the extent the development does not comply with some or all the assessment benchmarks, decide to refuse the application only if compliance cannot be achieved by imposing development conditions.